VHTRC Policy on Event Cancellation

 Reimbursement: In the event that a race is cancelled, we cannot promise any refund.
 We will first pay all outstanding bills associated with the event that we cannot cancel or legally avoid.
 If there is money left over after paying the expenses we have incurred, we will try to make a reimbursement to runners from the remaining entry fees available to us.
 The closer the cancellation is to the race date, the less likely there will be any reimbursement and if a race is stopped while in progress, there will be no reimbursement.
 If the amount of the refund is small, we may not bother with it, or we may only give credit toward future entry fees.

 "Regular" Refunds: Refunds for events that are not cancelled are governed by the policy of each event.
 Those policies vary.
-Some VHTRC events do not give funds to those who withdraw.
+Some VHTRC events do not give refunds to those who withdraw.
 Others give partial refunds if you notify the race director that you are withdrawing early enough before the event.

 If you have any questions about this policy, ask the director of the event you plan to enter or a member of the VHTRC Board of Directors.